FoxGeoff/MeanStack/README.md

 ## Task: Improving the UI Messages to Reflect the Authentication Status

 - Add hide/show for edit, delete dependent on authentication state

+***

-- there is an issue with the list-post component and iaAuthenticated
+- there is an issue with the list-post component and Authenticated
 - FIX: (1) use a special Subject (Behaviour Subject - keeps the last state)
 - FIX (2) add property to the auth.service to keep state (private authStatusListener: bool) Used this one

+***

+- FIX Add Logout button and add route guard

 - Add token in memory persistance local store or browser to survive browser reload